mizuuenikaze/microservice/README.md

 * Primarily a restful api in sync with a spa application.

 ### How do I get set up? ###
-* This is a multi-project setup that can be built with
+* This is a multi-project setup that can be built with gradle that is wrapped in a makefile.
+The debug configuration executes gradle build.
+The production configuration builds and deploys to /opt.
-	* ./gradlew build -Penv=dev
+	* ./configure --enable-debug=yes && make
-	* ./gradelw build -x test -x integrationtest -Penv=dev # skip tests
+	* ./configure --enable-debug=no --prefix=/opt --localstatedir=/var/lib && make

 * Building a production release
 	* SOURCE_BUILD_NUMBER=N ./gradlew clean epack -Penv=prod